 when you'll be (or were) one billion seconds old.

-how many days are left until a longed awaited day - wedding, vacation, the birthday of your pet iguana, etc.
+how many days are left until a longed awaited day - wedding, vacation, the birthday of your, etc.

 how many days have passed since an event.